eclipse/epsilon-website/mkdocs/docs/doc/articles/eugenia-nodes-with-runtime-images/index.md

-# EuGENia: Nodes with images defined at run-time
+# Eugenia: Nodes with images defined at run-time

 This recipe addresses the case where the end-user needs to set an image for each node at runtime (based on Thomas Beyer's solution presented in the GMF newsgroup).
 For our example, we'll use the Component class.